c2vi/dipl/plan.md

 ### Switching to Cbor

 ### Becoming Portable
-Before this commit: a16c2f92217c79445650ce1ce2e8ef6391e849c3 mize would be a server, and have client implementations in many languages.
-Most importantly js for the browser, Python for quick programs and C for a small embedded client for uCs.

-The thing with this approach is, that you would have a lot of functionality (eg the one for updating items) implemented multiple times, across the server and all client-implementations.

-- explain the new layout of the mize project

 #### Wasm
 - we can run rust in wasm, and call js funcs from there